bhumika28work-prog/deaf-and-mute-app/README.md

 v) SVM model for classification (input: histograms, output: predection for testdata) <br/>

 ## Results
-As the dataset images are much similar, the model has given with highest accurecy 99% with less error rate.
+As the dataset images are similar, the model has given a very high accuracy of 99% with a very low error rate.

 A demo can be watched here: https://youtu.be/8wj0D_wCf3g